|

 drought-tolerant |

 Fast-growing winter-deciduous small tree from South America with attractively shaped palmate leaves that tremble in the wind.
 It is hardier than its edible cousin (M. esculenta, commonly grown in variegated form), but sports a similar leaf shape and overall form.
-In Houston's climate, it is reportedly trunk-hardy, but may still benefit from some judicious pruning in late winter to keep the size and shape manageable.
-The nurseryman who sold it to me said it will self-seed too – so I may have some gifts for gardening neighbors if this thrives in our garden.
+In Houston's climate, it is reported to be trunk-hardy, but my research suggested it may still benefit from some judicious pruning in late winter to keep the size and shape manageable.
+The nurseryman who sold it to me said it will self-seed too, but this hasn't yet happened in our garden: it reliably blooms in late spring, and starts growing seedpods – but these seem to always disappear before they ripen up.
+Could be the work of birds, but I suspect it's just that our tree prematurely aborts its reproductive efforts.

 |